shini4i/argo-watcher/docs/operations/troubleshooting.md

 **How to verify:** compare the requested image against the list in the failure reason, or run `argocd app manifests <app> | grep image:`.

 **When the check does not run:** it needs a freshly reconciled application, so it is skipped when `ARGO_REFRESH_APP` is `false` or the task sets `TASK_REFRESH=false`.
-It also abstains when one of the application's desired manifests cannot be read, logging `Could not read the application's desired state to validate images` at `warn`; the deployment then polls to a timeout instead of failing fast.
+It also abstains when one of the application's rendered manifests cannot be read, logging `Could not read the application's desired state to validate images` at `warn`; the deployment then polls to a timeout instead of failing fast.

-**When the check is wrong:** two kinds of image belong to an application yet never appear in the desired state Argo CD reports, so a correct name still fails:
+**When the check is wrong:** an image named by a **custom resource** belongs to the application yet never appears in its rendered manifests — if an operator creates the workload from a CR, the image is in the operator's spec, not in a manifest Argo CD renders, so a correct image name still fails.

-- **Images used only by a sync hook** — Argo CD omits hook resources, so an image appearing only in a PreSync migration Job is invisible.
-- **Images named by a custom resource** — if an operator creates the workload from a CR, that workload is not a managed resource of the application.

 Turn the check off for such an application.
 Its deployments then poll for the image and fail only on the timeout, exactly as before: